Climate Change Adaptation Resources

 Carpinteria Groundwater Basin Annual Report for 2010 (PDF) – The latest report prepared for the Carpinteria Valley Water District on the state of the valley’s groundwater.

-Chula Vista: Climate Action Planning – Climate Change Working Group.
+Chula Vista: Climate Action Plan.
 Lots of documents that describe in detail the process Chula Vista went through in developing its climate adaptation strategy.

 Newport Beach: Coastal cities prepare for rising sea levels – LA Times article from March 6, 2011, describing Newport Beach’s efforts to plan for sea level rise at Balboa Island.
 Sea level rise?
 Newport gets ready – OC Register article from March 10, 2011.